FireChickenProductivity/MouseControlChicken/README.md

 chicken checker frequency (number_small): This determines how frequently to show a position on a checker display.
 Every nth position will be shown where n is the frequency.

+chicken zigzag (number_small): If 0, frame grids will not zigzag.
+Otherwise, the frames will be drawn in a zigzagging pattern instead of with straight lines where the number determines how many coordinates will be drawn before changing directions.
+This can make the grid obscure less of what is behind it but make reading the coordinates for a position somewhat harder.

 ### Narrowing Grid Showing Commands

 If the active grid showing operates by narrowing around dictated coordinates, the following becomes available (The standard grid showing commands are still available and work the way they usually do but do not narrow the grid):